 ***************UPDATED APRIL 13, 2014**********************

 PREFACE: If you are new to this blog, you may want to read the posts “In a Nutshell” or go to July 2012 and read “Sending out a Letter.”
 Both of these posts give a brief description of what happened.
-As Emma’s mom, I am blogging my experiences with Emma and the things she did/does.
-This is a child who made up a story about rape, accused a priest of molesting her, and then as her attorney was about to file a lawsuit against the priest and the church, Emma accused her mother of physical abuse to stop the lawsuit because she knew her lies were about to be discovered.
+Emma is a young woman who made up a story about a story about a cyber friend being raped and claimed it brought up her own “repressed memories” of a priest of molesting her.
+As her attorney was about to file a lawsuit against the priest and the church, Emma accused her mother of physical abuse to stop the lawsuit because she knew her lies were about to be discovered.
 I am that mother.
-Emma claims to have the TOXICOLOGY REPORT to prove that her mother poisoned her with DDT and that she had to move to Ohio to get away from her mother.
-(My attorney has been waiting for months for that toxicology report.)
-She also claims her future mother-in-law, Sherry Buchheim lives in fear that Emma’s mother will show up and kill her entire family.
-A while back I received an e-mail from Sherry that said, “….
-I am not afraid of you or fear that you are going to murder me or my family.
-That is ridiculous!!!”
-P.S.Tyler, you are very welcome.
+Emma claims to have toxicology reports showing that her mother poisoned her with DDT, essentially accusing her mother of ATTEMPTED MURDER, but refuses to turn over these reports to her mother’s attorney.
+She also claims that while living with her boyfriend’s family, her boyfriend’s mother was afraid Emma’s mother would show up and kill her entire family.
+When Emma’s mother contacted the boyfriend’s mother, she told me that this was “ridiculous.”

 As always, if you have any questions or comments, contact me at: firstname.lastname@example.org

 Emma’s first experience with therapy was with the Tree House, in Winder, Ga.
 The Tree House is an organization that supports children and families in Jackson and Barrow County, Ga.
 I am appalled that Emma wasted the time of this facility when there is such legitimate need for their services.